bennyhuo/KotlinBlogTranslation/original/A New Open Source Web Site.md

 ### Contributions welcome

 There are still a few items pending on the web site.
 We still need to port the entire grammar over which is in the works.
 In addition the API documentation still needs porting over too.
 A lot of them we’re doing, but as this is an Open Source project, any and all contributions are welcome.
-So if you’re not ready yet to contribute to the Kotlin source code, please contribute with documentation, tutorials and other things.
+So if you’re not ready yet to contribute to the Kotlin source code,  [please contribute with documentation, tutorials and other things](http://kotlinlang.org/contribute.html) .
 We can use all the help we can get.
 If you want to contribute, make a fix, or anything, just click on it and edit directly on GitHub in the browser and send a pull request.
 You can of course also fork the repository and make changes locally with Jekyll.
-Instructions on the repository page.
+Instructions on the  [repository page](https://github.com/JetBrains/kotlin-web-site) .
 ## New Content

 The Docs sections is the entry point to all resources Kotlin.